 Steven Soderbergh, 2002

-There are many religious overtones in this elegant examination of spiritual isolation in a godless technological age, but as one character says, “There are no answers, only choices.”
-When confronted by the Unknowable, all we can do is choose.
+There are many religious overtones in this elegant examination of spiritual isolation within godless technology, but as one character says, “There are no answers, only choices.”
+When confronted by the "unknowable", all we can do is choose.
 Is it a coincidence that the space station resembles a Russian Crucifix?
-This might be another nod to Tarkovsky, or it could be an indication of the thematic intentions of the filmmaker.
-If the planet can be read as a God-like entity, the cross-like shape of the space station mirrors the Christian idea that access to God is via the Sacrifice of the Cross.
-In this sense, Rheya’s repetitive suicides can be read as endlessly Sacrificial, especially the last one, an act of love that frees Chris and enables him to return home – classic religious symbolism.
+If the planet can be read as a God-like entity, the cross-like shape of the space station mirrors the Christian idea that access to God is via the "Sacrifice of the Cross".
+In this sense, Rheya’s repetitive suicides (especially the last one, an act of love that frees Chris and enables him to return home) suggest endless sacrifice – classic religious symbolism.